MicrosoftDocs/Hololens/hololens/holographic-store-apps.md

 ### Automatic app updates

-Automatic updates apply to Microsoft Store or Microsoft Store for Business apps, and they can be updated automatically only if they have been installed directly from the Store.
-If installed from Intune, IT can push updates down from MDM by syncing with the Microsoft Store for Business for the latest available version for the app.
+Automatic updates apply to Microsoft Store apps, and they can be updated automatically only if they have been installed directly from the Store or installed using the store package via Intune.
+If installed from Intune using a private package, IT can push updates down from MDM.

 > [!NOTE]
-> For apps sourced from the Microsoft Store for Business, you must be signed into the Store and authenticated with the same tenant that is associated with the Microsoft Store for Business catalog used on the device.
+> With the [retirement](https://techcommunity.microsoft.com/t5/windows-it-pro-blog/update-to-intune-integration-with-the-microsoft-store-on-windows/ba-p/3585077) of the Microsoft Store for Business, please see [Microsoft Store & Intune]().
+> If you're using the Microsoft Store (legacy) app type, we recommend re-adding apps with the new experience.

 #### How automatic updates work